mwoiii/Tasks/README.md

 Basically, the progress UI is bad, but serviceable. (except it only shows your own progres if you are the host for some reason).

 Command Icon (purple thing by goat hoof) - shows when the reward will be a command droplet.
 So in this case, instead of getting a hoof, you get a white command droplet.
+It drops to the ground and then it is free game so be quick!

 x5 - that item will be a temp item.
 So, the armour and syringes here.